 What is Communion?

-On the first Sunday morning and third Sunday evening of the month our services include a celebration of The Lord’s Supper, often called Holy Communion.
+On the first Sunday morning of the month our services include a celebration of The Lord’s Supper, often called Holy Communion.
 This is an act of remembrance of a meal which Jesus shared with his disciples on the evening before his death.
 As a recreation of this meal we share bread and (non-alcoholic) wine, and all those who love Jesus Christ and are seeking to follow him are invited to take part.
 Those who do not wish to partake are welcome to stay, and just let the bread and wine pass by when offered.

 Will I be expected to sing?